|

 a Warthog-format file (either text or binary) or a Sable SSCF file

-make sure the merged file will not exceed the current maximum file size (a warning
+make sure the merged file will not exceed the current maximum file size -- unlikely unless one or both of the files are very large (a warning

-is shown if this is the case), but it does not check to make
+is shown if this is the case).
+However, the program does not check to make

-sure the channels match in the current and new files.
+sure the channel contents match in the current and new files.
 Thus it is

-data in a single channel (i.e., first a set of temperature data from the
+data in a single channel (i.e., a set of temperature data from the

-initial file, then some gas concentration data from the second file, then
+initial file, then gas concentration data from a second file, then

-wind speed data from the third file, etc.).
+wind speed data from a third file, etc.).

 Needless to say, this can cause considerable confusion unless